 - Ok Ko Lets Be Heroes has K.O. playing this to his coworkers, but most prominently Enid, who becomes increasingly protective of him.

-- Rick and Morty: On the pilot, Rick and Beth invoke this.
-Both state that by being around Rick, Morty, who had a Friendless Background, can improve in academics, because he has the same type of intelligence than his grandpa.
-Rick proves it by showing that Morty has a large knowledge of advanced physics.
-This turns out to be a ruse, Morty acquired a short-lived super intelligence due to an alien seed that dissolved inside him and long term, this isn't true, as Morty grows cynic, ruthless and more like Rick in a bad sense as the show goes on.
+- Rick and Morty: Invoked by Rick and Beth in the first episode, them them stating that by being around Rick, Morty, who had a Friendless Background, can improve in academics, because he has the same genius potential his grandfather; Rick proves it by showing that Morty has gained a large knowledge of advanced physics.
+This turns out to be a ruse, as Morty acquired a short-lived super intelligence due to an alien seed that dissolved inside him and isn't really more than average intelligence.
+Long term, this isn't true, as Morty grows to become a cynic, ruthless and more like Rick in a bad sense as the show goes on.